SIPP Transfer: Should I go ahead and do it?

 Exit Fees

 Exit fees are a big issue and a bone of contention between the financial regulator and the industry.
 Investment platforms and brokers can sometimes levy an exit charge on every single holding you own, and if you have held your SIPP for a long time, you may have a large number of different investments, so charges can quickly mount up.
-The providers say these fees are necessary to cover the work involved in transferring investments to a competitor, but critics argue the charges are designed to deter consumers from switching.
+The providers say these fees are necessary to cover the costs of transferring investments to a competitor, but critics argue the charges are designed to deter consumers from switching.
 The FCA wants exit charges to be "proportionate" to the real cost of a customer leaving and not act as a barrier to exit.

-Some providers offer to cover the cost of exit fees if you switch to them (AJ Bell* and Bestinvest* for example, both pay up to £500 in exit fees when you leave your current provider in favour of their SIPPs).
+Some providers offer to cover the cost of exit fees if you switch to them (AJ Bell* for example, pays up to £500 in exit fees when you leave your current provider in favour of their SIPPs).
 Another option that might save you money is consolidating your holdings into fewer positions before you make the move (for example, some providers won't charge you to convert your fund holdings into other funds).
 It could work out cheaper in this case to put all your cash into one or two tracker funds and then move these across to a new pension provider, but you'll need to do your homework to make sure.

 If you've done the sums and you still think it's worth making the switch, you'll need to ask your provider for a transfer value for your pension pot.
 This will be the value of the funds that make up your pension, but might change when the final transfer goes through depending on the level of the markets and the performance of your investments at that time.
-If your pension pot is transferred in cash, this involves selling all your investments.
-It means you will be out of the market for a while until you reinvest and it may cost you more to buy back your original holdings (both in terms of their market value and any transaction or dealing costs your new SIPP provider imposes).

 Loss of Bonuses or Perks

+You also need to know if your pension offers any perks or bonuses that you would forfeit if you left the scheme.
 Although most SIPPs don't offer these, some pension funds come with valuable benefits like guaranteed annuity rates (GARs) which promise to give you a higher rate if you use your pot to buy an annuity when you retire.

 Some older (pre-2006) pension schemes gave members the right to take a tax-free lump sum of more than 25% of the total pot (25% is the amount you can take under current rules).
 But savers transferring into a different pension scheme would lose this entitlement, so it's worth double-checking if your scheme has anything like this in place before transferring out.